cbouvier15/Django-JWT-AngularJS/README.md

 ### backend
 A django app.

-Developed as a part of a Tech Talk in https://octobot.io
+Developed as a part of a Tech Talk in https://octobot.io (a software boutique specialized in design, develop and grow your Web and Mobile product using Django, Angular.js and iOS technologies.)